Blosc/bloscpack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Following the metadata section, comes a variable length section of chunk
-offsest.
+offsets.
 Offsets of the chunks into the file are to be used for accelerated
 seeking.
 The offsets (if activated) follow the header.
 Each offset is a 64 bit
 signed little-endian integer (``int64``).
 A value of ``-1`` denotes an unknown
 offset.
 Initially, all offsets should be initialized to ``-1`` and filled in